 Developing state-of-the-art instrumentation for basic research and applications in national security and industry

-The mission of Brookhaven Lab’s Instrumentation Division is to develop state-of-the-art instrumentation for basic research as well as for applications in national security and industry.
+The mission of Brookhaven Lab’s Instrumentation Department is to develop state-of-the-art instrumentation for basic research as well as for applications in national security and industry.
 We maintain the expertise and facilities to support basic research programs at Brookhaven Lab and around the world and for technology development with key partners.
-The Instrumentation Division’s research efforts also have a significant impact on programs elsewhere in the world that rely on advanced radiation detectors and their associated readout electronics and data acquisition.
+The Instrumentation Department's research efforts also have a significant impact on programs elsewhere in the world that rely on advanced radiation detectors and their associated readout electronics and data acquisition.

 To see how you can get involved with this facility, contact Gabriella Carini at (631) 344-3004.